ebkarlson404/CreationKitAuditTool/README.md

 `%USERPROFILE%\Documents\My Games\Starfield\CreationKitAuditTool\CustomFilters.txt` file and will be automatically loaded everytime that one starts the Creation Kit Audit Tool.

-If the audit tool has captured a file that should not be part of the distribution for your plugin, you can remove it from the audit log by right clicking on the file in the audit window and choosing the `Remove From Audit` action.
-Note that a removed item can be rediscovered if it is modified later on while the audit tool is running.
+## Plugin Manifest Files

-Once the Creation Kit Audit Tool has been used for a given plugin, it will save the manifest of all files detected during the audit session in a file named *MyMod.manifest* in your `Documents\My Games\Starfield\CreationKitAuditTool` directory.
+Once the Creation Kit Audit Tool has been used for a given plugin, it will save the manifest of all files detected during the audit session in a file named *MyMod.manifest* in your `%USERPROFILE%\Documents\My Games\Starfield\CreationKitAuditTool` directory.
 This manifest file is nothing more than a list of all the discovered files with one file per line.
 One can create/edit a manifest file directly by hand if one wants to manually setup the initial audit log for a plugin.
+Note that editing a manifest file for a given plugin while the Creation Kit Audit Tool is running an audit on that plugin will almost certainly result in the tool overwriting any manual changes made to the file.

 Once the manifest file has been created for a given plugin, the Creation Kit Audit Tool will use this manifest file to reload the audit log for that plugin the next time that the audit tool is used to monitor activity for that plugin.

 ## Autodiscovery of New Plugins
 The Creation Kit Audit Tool can be configured to capture altered/created files while waiting for one to create